 Scaling Lots of Location Based Landing Pages

-For this phase, work on building out geopages for the smaller areas in those markets.
-Use your large market page as a template and then replace the geo specific commentary to something specific to that city and rewrite the main messaging so it stays original – but no need to change the overall messaging or information.
+For this phase, work on building out location pages for the smaller areas in those markets.
+Use your large market page as a template and then replace the geo-specific commentary to something specific to that city and rewrite the main messaging so it stays original – but no need to change the overall messaging or information.
 Doing this can speed up the time frame of getting the pages done as well as reduce the writing costs since you’re using a template to structure the data.

-Benefits of Geo-Pages
+Benefits of Location Pages